 Vivisection is experimentation on living animals

 Rats, mice, frogs, cats, dogs, monkeys and many others are used for vivisection.
 Some animals are bred especially for laboratories, others are trapped in the wild.
 In some countries stolen pets and strays are used.
-As well as its use in 'pure' research, vivisection is used in developing new surgical procedures, testing new drugs, conducting psychological experiments, and in toxicity testing of innumerable household, cosmetic, agricultural and other products.
+As well as its use in 'pure' research, vivisection is used in developing new surgical procedures, testing new drugs, conducting psychological experiments, and in toxicity testing of innumerable household, agricultural and other products.
+Most international cosmetics companies still test on animals, even though the practice has been outlawed in the EU.
 Live animals are also used in testing weapons, in space research, in vehicle safety testing and for many other purposes.

 Often vivisection is very painful, both physically and mentally.

 Animals are locked away, often alone, in cages awaiting their turn to be poisoned, burned, blinded, injured, mutilated, starved, force-fed, sent mad, irradiated, given cancer, infected with diseases, turned into drug addicts and subjected to all kinds of painful procedures, often ending in death.
-Every hour over 20,000 animals die in the world's laboratories.
+Every hour at least 13,000 animals die in the world's laboratories.